zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

 Infrastructure Registry and deploy the microservices on our Kubernetes cluster.
 You will also clone a GitHub repository.

-The video will demonstrate the below described steps:

-[](youtube:) -- use video msdatademoworkshop-task3.mp4 and
-msdatademoworkshop-task4.mp4

 ### Objectives

   -   Clone a GitHub repository